 For particles to maintain a constant velocity magnitude is incompatible with Galilean invariance and passivity.
-Such self-propelling particles therefore already carry the essential features that allow the corresponding continuum description, \eqref{eq:tonertuequations}, to exhibit a flocking transition.
-Beginning a coarse-graining procedure from this type of active microscopic dynamics is a natural choice, especially given the widespread use of Vicsek-like models.
+Therefore, such self-propelling particles already possess the essential features that allow the corresponding continuum description given by \eqref{eq:tonertuequations} to exhibit a flocking transition.
+Starting a coarse-graining procedure from this type of active microscopic dynamics is a natural choice, especially given the widespread use of Vicsek-like models.
 At the same time, the original raison d’être of kinetic theory was to show how a continuum description with an \textit{arrow of time} can emerge from simple microscopic interactions, which are typically reversible and symmetric \cite{Cercignani1988,degroot1984nonequilibrium,Cercignani2006-if}.